 How to Extract Numbers from String in Excel?

 To Extract Numbers from String is very simple and easy.
-Let’s understand how to Extract Number from String in Excel with some examples.
+Let’s understand how to Extract Numbers from String in Excel with some examples.

 Example #1 – How to Extract Numbers Positioned from Right

 As you might have seen while extracting characters from a string, the most important thing we should know is the position of the last character.
 Once it is found, we can use the RIGHT function to extract the characters from the text.
-On similar lines, we would like to know the position of first digit/number in the string.
+We would like to know the first digit/number position in the string on similar lines.

 Suppose we have data as shown below:

 Use the following formula in cell B2 to get to know from where the extraction/split starts.
-Formula given below results in giving the position of the first number appearing in mix string.
+The formula is given below results in giving the position of the first number appearing in the mix string.

 After using a formula in cell B2, the output is shown below.